embergershared/WinFormLocalized/README.md

   !["French Form"](/media/02_Form_FR.png)

-This is the ideal starter for anything else and more complex.
+This is a great starter for anything else and more complex.

 ### Disclaimer